Documentation for Administrators

 4. Select the applicale Employee from the pull-down.

-5. Enter the amount Owed and the Limit, as needed.
+5. Enter the amount Owed.

 6. Press the Enter/Return key to save the line of data.